Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

 ### Remarks
 - The web service is only Accessible with whitelisted IP addresses.
 So an Agent server is required. *Not sure if Fierit supports DNS whitelisting*
 - The web service does not support Patch requests.
-So the user is retrieved from Fierit, adds the new permission, and the user is updated with the current permission and newly permission.
+So the user is retrieved from Fierit, adds the new permission, and the user is updated with the current permission and new permission.
 Therefore, concurrent sessions must be set to 1.
  - A dummy or Default Role for creating new users.
 It's required to set a role when creating a new User.
 Because they take place in the account lifecycle the first role cannot be managed through entitlements.
- - Because the Connector Support multiplies account per Persons, the permission Update script must also be used.
+ - Because the Connector Support multiplies account per Person, the permission Update script must also be used.
 You can place the Grant script here since this works in both situations.

+#### Business Rules Validation Check

+In certain situations, an employment with the reference number 1000467-1 may have an account entitlement, while another employment with the reference number 1000467-2 has been granted permission.
+This leads to a mismatch between the account reference and the contracts in scope.
+This mismatch is a result of an incorrect configuration of the Business Rules.
+The connector checks for this mismatch and will generate a "warning" audit log, but the connector will still complete successfully without processing the permission.
+It is important to ensure that by granting permissions to specific employment, they also have an associated account entitlement.

+#### Processing Multiple Accounts Fierit

+Due to the support for multiple accounts within Fierit, the Update task may result in the removal of an account.
+This scenario presents a problem, as the default process order for revoking a trigger is to first revoke the permissions and then revoke the account entitlement.
+As a result, permissions are revoked before the account entitlement is outside of scope.
+This process is described in the HelloID documentation.
+However, in our particular scenario, the process operates differently.
+The update task first removes the account, resulting in the process order being reversed, with the account revocation occurring before the permission is revoked.
+This difference in process order leads to the removed account reference not appearing in the permission task, making it impossible to remove the associated permissions.
+The difference in processing orders forces the removal of all the permission during the removal in the Update.ps1.
+The permission script subsequently performs a cleanup process of the previously removed accounts (Remove the deprecated sub-permissions) during the next run.
+However, this is not a straightforward process and will only be triggered during the next specific permission update or when manually prompted to update the permissions.

+> :bulb: Tip: To get a closing solution, you can specify the account and permission entitlements in distinct business rules.
+Additionally, it is suggested to configure the permission entitlement to be out of scope before the account entitlement during off-boarding or re-boarding procedures...
+To prevent out-of-sync permissions.

 ## Setup the connector